 What would happen to your business if you had an unexpected health crisis or accident?
 Business owners should analyze and formulate a plan about what actions need to be taken to ensure the business continues.
 There are also tax benefits to succession planning, so check with both your attorney and accountant.

 Organizing these tax records now makes filing business taxes easier and faster later, said Ayyad.
 From succession planning to the upcoming year, you'll reduce stress (for you and your team) by getting these details together now.

 "When small business owners get their information together well ahead of time, they greatly improve the odds of filing a complete and accurate return," he said.
 "Being compliant is the law, but instead of merely checking taxes off of a list of things to do at the end of the year, a savvy small business owner knows that preparation and planning ahead are key components of success."

-Additional reporting by Chad Brooks.
+Additional reporting by Chad Brooks and Marci Martin.
 Some source interviews were conducted for a previous version of this article.